datarobot-community/terraform-provider-datarobot/docs/resources/custom_model.md

 - `class_labels` (List of String) Class labels for multiclass classification.
 Cannot be used with class_labels_file.
 - `class_labels_file` (String) Path to file containing newline separated class labels for multiclass classification.
 Cannot be used with class_labels.
 - `description` (String) The description of the Custom Model.
+- `files` (Dynamic) The list of tuples, where values in each tuple are the local filesystem path and the path the file should be placed in the Custom Model.
+If list is of strings, then basenames will be used for tuples.
+- `folder_path` (String) The path to a folder containing files to build the Custom Model.
+Each file in the folder is uploaded under path relative to a folder path.
 - `guard_configurations` (Attributes List) The guard configurations for the Custom Model. (see [below for nested schema](#nestedatt--guard_configurations))
 - `is_proxy` (Boolean) Flag indicating if the Custom Model is a proxy model.
 - `language` (String) The language used to build the Custom Model.
-- `local_files` (List of String) The list of local file paths used to build the Custom Model.
 - `negative_class_label` (String) The negative class label of the Custom Model.
 - `overall_moderation_configuration` (Attributes) The overall moderation configuration for the Custom Model. (see [below for nested schema](#nestedatt--overall_moderation_configuration))
 - `positive_class_label` (String) The positive class label of the Custom Model.